Short overview of the reception system

 Right to Protection Charitable Foundation Visit Website

-Asylum seekers are eligible for very limited reception conditions at every stage of their application.
-An asylum-seeker can apply for accommodation in one of the three State accommodation centres for asylum seekers, refugees and persons in need of complementary protection named Temporary Accommodation Centres (TAC).
+Asylum applicants are eligible for very limited reception conditions at every stage of their application.
+An asylum applicant can apply for accommodation in one of the three State accommodation centres for asylum applicants, refugees and persons in need of complementary protection, named Temporary Accommodation Centres (TAC).
 Control over the activities of the centre is exercised by the structural units of the SMS.[1]

-Asylum seekers are eligible to be settled at TAC only if their application passes the preliminary examination stage.
-The SMS is not obliged to accommodate persons to TAC and may refuse.
-The Centre may refuse to accommodate an asylum seeker under the following grounds:
+Asylum applicants are eligible to be settled at TAC only if their application enters the preliminary examination stage.
+The SMS is not obliged to accommodate persons to TAC and may refuse to do so.
+The Centre may refuse to accommodate an asylum applicant under the following grounds:

 • in the absence of free places;